 Potential Repairs and Costs

 Fixing the P1450 code Ford can encompass a variety of repairs, each having its cost spectrum, largely dependent on the make and model of the vehicle.
-Here’s an approximate breakdown, including parts prices:
+Here is an approximate breakdown, including parts prices:

 1. Canister Purge Valve (CPV) Replacement: